epfl-ada/ada-2021-project-nasa-flatpat/README.md

 ### Organization within the team
 - Salome:
     - GSDMM Analysis of Topics
-    - jointly with Patricia GSDMM Analysis of Quotes specifically talking about women/men
+    - jointly with Patricia GSDMM analysis of quotes specifically talking about women/men
 - Patricia:
     - Representation of women within text - Topic analysis
     - Initialization of github pages